 They don’t provide any advisory or additional services such as personal consultation, advice, research and tax planning.
 You will not get a local office representative to work with you.

-Example of discount brokers;
+Example of discount brokers in India;

 One of the best parts of discount brokers is that they charge very less fee towards each trade compared to full service stockbrokers.
 Some of them charge Rs 10 per trade or Rs 20 per trade irrespective of the amount invested.